Jeremiah Chamberlain: Personal life

 Chamberlain married Rebecca Blaine (October 29, 1792 – October 12, 1836), of Carlisle, on July 29, 1818.
 The couple had eleven children before Rebecca's abrupt death at age 43.
 Chamberlain remarried to Catharine Metzger, of Hanover, Pennsylvania, in 1845; they did not have children.
 One of Chamberlain's sons attended Oakland and graduated in 1851 but shortly after died of yellow fever.

-A Unionist Whig, Chamberlain was opposed to both slavery. and civil war over it.
+Chamberlain was opposed to slavery.
 In the 1830s, he helped to create the Mississippi Colonization Society, an auxiliary of the American Colonization Society, whose goal was to send free people of color and freed slaves to the Mississippi-in-Africa colony, later annexed by the Colony of Liberia and now part of the modern-day Republic of Liberia.
 Others who were involved in founding the organization included the planters Isaac Ross, Edward McGehee, Stephen Duncan, and John Ker.

 Chamberlain received an honorary Doctor of Divinity degree from Centre in 1828.
 (Note: Some sources claim he received this degree in 1825, during his term as president of Centre, though contemporary newspaper reporting shows that he received a D.D. from Centre at the school's 1828 commencement and no sources list him as having received the same honorary degree from Centre twice.)